papalawr/tarofy/README.md

 geolocation activated tarot reading app

 <strong>STAGE 1</strong>
-after some help from my teacher, the tarot button works to display a modal with a tarot card. further, I've searched for a way to implement an array of cards that would appear randomly using a random function.
+after a lot of help from my teacher, the tarot button works to display a modal with a tarot card. further, I've searched for a way to implement an array of cards that would appear randomly using a random function.
 However, the cards seem to appear outside of the modal and next to the button rather than within the modal. currently troubleshooting to get the modal to display a random card without the card appearing in the background alongside the button.